 In 2016, the Paris Agreement came into force, requiring the 196 participating countries to limit global warming to below 2 and preferably 1.5 deg.
 C above pre-industrial levels.
 To achieve this, it was recognised that global greenhouse gas emissions would have to reach “net zero” by the middle of the century.
 The UK was the first major economy to pass this into law in 2019, committing to achieve net zero by 2050.

 The UK government published their “Ten Point Plan” in 2020, followed by their more detailed “Net Zero Strategy” a year later, just before hosting COP26 in Glasgow in November 2021.
 The proposals focus on reducing reliance on fossil fuels, with a transition to low-carbon energy, which will include renewables, hydrogen, and nuclear power generation.

-In our latest blog post, project manager and decommissioning expert, Lindsay Wylie discusses how carbon capture and storage can help support the move towards net zero.
+In our latest blog post, we discuss how carbon capture and storage can help support the move towards net zero.